dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### Bad news and good news in AD, and how to reconcile them
 - **year:** 2019
 - **url:** <https://www.semanticscholar.org/paper/b5895e74fa2c036093775d2f758384494d14506f>
-- **abstract:** S2 TL;DR: 2018 saw the failure of several large clinical trials that were based on the premise that reduction of amyloid-β levels is an effective treatment for symptomatic Alzheimer disease, yet, over the same time period, good news also emerged about the diagnostic value of tau PET imaging.
+- **abstract:** *TL;DR:* 2018 saw the failure of several large clinical trials that were based on the premise that reduction of amyloid-β levels is an effective treatment for symptomatic Alzheimer disease, yet, over the same time period, good news also emerged about the diagnostic value of tau PET imaging.
 - **journal:** Nature Reviews Neurology
 - **volume:** 15
 - **pages:** 61-62